David Denman: Career

 Denman made his film debut with Keanu Reeves and Gene Hackman as the deaf tight-end in the Warner Bros. football comedy The Replacements.
 His other feature credits include Fair Game, Fanboys, The Nines, Shutter, Smart People, Let Go, Out Cold, and Big Fish.
-His 2013 films include After Earth, Jobs, and Blue Potato.
-In 2016, Denman starred in the Michael Bay film 13 Hours about the 2012 Benghazi attack.
+His 2013 films include After Earth and Jobs.
+In 2016, he starred in the Michael Bay film 13 Hours about the 2012 Benghazi attack.

 In addition to The Office, Denman's other television roles include Frank Sheehan in the HBO limited series drama Mare of Easttown.
 Mike Reilly on the short-lived Fox comedy Traffic Light and in Robert Kirkman's short lived horror series Outcast.
 He has recurred as Ed Brooks on Parenthood, as Tony on Drop Dead Diva and as Skip the Demon on Angel.
-He has appeared on such TV shows as ER, The X-Files, Mad Men and True Detective.

-In 2025, Denham portrayed an alternate version of Peacemaker's brother Keith Smith in the second season of Peacemaker.
+He appeared on such TV shows as ER, The X-Files, Mad Men and True Detective.
+In 2025, Denman portrayed Keith Smith, an alternate version of Peacemaker's brother, in the second season of Peacemaker.
+In 2026, Denman was cast as Ford in the fourth and final season of the Netflix series The Night Agent.